Information

 Bio

-Francesca De Falco is a Ph.D. student in Information and Communication Technologies at Sapienza University of Rome.
-Her research focuses on quantum machine learning and quantum computing, with a particular emphasis on quantum generative modeling.
-She earned both her Bachelor’s and Master’s degrees in Electronic Engineering cum laude from Sapienza University of Rome.
-For her Master’s thesis, she was a visiting researcher at the European Space Agency, and during her Ph.D. she spent several months as a visiting student at Los Alamos National Laboratory.
+Francesca De Falco is a PhD student in Information and Communication Technologies at Sapienza University of Rome.
+Her research focuses on quantum machine learning and quantum computing, with a particular interest in quantum generative modelling.
+She completed both her Bachelor’s degree in Electronic Engineering and her Master’s degree in Electronics Engineering at Sapienza University of Rome, graduating cum laude in both cases.
+For her Master’s thesis, she was a visiting researcher at the European Space Agency (ESA), and during her PhD she spent several months as a visiting student at Los Alamos National Laboratory (LANL).